prnvbirajdar/prnvbirajdar/README.md

 Hello!
 I'm [Pranav](https://pranavbirajdar.com) 👋, a software developer based in Toronto, CA🍁.
 I’m a front-end developer with experience building performant and accessible applications.

 - 👨 Pronouns: He/Him
-- 👨‍💻 I'm currently learning TypeScript with React and Server-side GraphQL
+- 👨‍💻 I'm currently learning Supabase and React Server Components
 - ✍️ I write and post articles on my [website](https://pranavbirajdar.com/blog) and [DEV.to](https://dev.to/prnvbirajdar)
 - ⚡ Fun fact about me: I'm a mechanical engineer turned personal trainer turned software developer
 - 📫 How to reach me: [@prnvbirajdar](https://www.linkedin.com/in/prnvbirajdar/)